nicro296/sv-deck-categorize-approach/README.md

 > Each deck type has one category.

 #### element
-> Elements are determined based on the number of specific cards employed.
+> Elements are determined based on the number of specific cards adopted.
 > A deck type can have more than one element.
+It does not have to have any one.

 The target deck type is derived from the information of the category with the highest evaluation value that satisfies the threshold value and the element that satisfies the condition.
 When the evaluation values for all categories do not meet the threshold, the deck type is treated as "unclassified.

-#### 例
+#### Example
 The deck types \[Pure resonance Portal, Resonance (bahamut) Portal, Puppet resonance Portal\] that were in the RGW environment can be defined as follows.

 |decktype|category|element|